 The Faith Development Office provides many resources for teachers, facilitators, and religious education leaders.
-Here are suggestions of resources created by the Unitarian Universalist Association (UUA), Unitarian Universalist (UU) religious educators, and others working in the field of religious education with perspectives from various faiths.
+Here are suggestions of resources created by the Unitarian Universalist Association (UUA), Unitarian Universalist (UU) religious educators, and others working in the field of religious education in various faiths.

 Tapestry of Faith Curricula

 - Spiritual Preparation: Each session provides a spiritual exercise that teachers may use to prepare themselves for leading the session.
-Taking five or ten minutes to center yourself within the session's purpose and content will support and free you to be present with the children and focus on providing the best possible learning experience.
-The exercise will guide you to call forth your own life experiences, beliefs, and spirituality and relate these to the session you are about to lead.
-Take advantage of these exercises as a way to grow spiritually as a leader.
+Taking five or ten minutes to get centered within the session's purpose and content will support and free leaders to be present with participants and focus on providing the best possible learning experience.
+The exercise helps leaders call forth life experiences, beliefs, and spirituality relevant to the session.

-- Session Plan: The session plan presents every element of the session in detail in the sequence established in the Session-at-a-Glance table.
-Additionally, the session plan presents any alternate activities, a Taking It Home section with extension activities for families, and a Resources section.
-The Resources section includes all the stories, handouts, and other resources you need to lead all of the session activities.
-The section also suggests additional sources to help you, the leader, further explore the session topics.
+- Session Plan: The session plan presents, in detail, every element of the session, in the same sequence as in the Session-at-a-Glance table.
+Additionally, the session plan provides a Taking It Home section with extension activities for families and a Resources section: all the stories, handouts, and other resources needed for the session's core activities.

 - Including All Participants: Adaptation to include all participants should always be part of your planning process.
-For certain activities, an Including All Participants section suggests specific modifications to make the activity manageable and meaningful for those with limitations of mobility, sight, hearing, or cognition.
+For certain activities, specific modifications are suggested to make the activity manageable and meaningful for those with limitations of mobility, sight, hearing, or cognition.